laravel/docs/packages.md

         ]);
     }

-Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's translations will be published to the specified publish location.
+Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's language files will be published to the specified publish location.

 <a name="views"></a>
 ### Views